Your Credit Report in Sri Lanka

 Settled loans may still show.
 Contact the bank and CRIB.
 Allow 14 days for a fix.
 If you cannot get your report, ensure papers are correct.
 Visit the CRIB office directly.

 CRIB customer service can help.
 Call 011 213 13 13.
-Email [email protected].
+Email info@crib.lk.
 Visit the office in Colombo 02.
 The Financial Ombudsman handles issues CRIB cannot fix.

 Share this article